yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200930_apip_relnotes.md

 This update has the following limitations:

 * API Portal 7.7.20200930 is compatible with API Gateway and API Manager 7.7.20200930 only.
+* Upgrade directly to API Portal 7.7.20200930 is supported from [API Portal 7.7](/docs/apim_relnotes/201904_release/apip_relnotes/) only.
+* To upgrade from earlier versions (for example, 7.5.5, 7.6.2) you must first upgrade to API Portal 7.7.
+For more information see [API Portal single version upgrade](/docs/apim_installation/apiportal_install/upgrade_automatic/#upgrade-from-api-portal-7-6-2) to upgrade versions incrementally.
-* Upgrade to API Portal 7.7.20200930 is supported from API Portal 7.7.x only.
-You can use the [cumulative upgrade script](/docs/apim_installation/apiportal_install/upgrade_automatic/#upgrade-api-portal-using-the-cumulative-upgrade-script) to upgrade directly from earlier versions (for example, 7.5.5, 7.6.2) to API Portal 7.7 September, or see [API Portal single version upgrade](/docs/apim_installation/apiportal_install/upgrade_automatic/#upgrade-from-api-portal-7-6-2) to upgrade versions incrementally.
+* You can use the [cumulative upgrade script](/docs/apim_installation/apiportal_install/upgrade_automatic/#upgrade-api-portal-using-the-cumulative-upgrade-script) to upgrade directly from earlier versions (for example, 7.5.5, 7.6.2) to API Portal [7.7 July](/docs/apim_relnotes/20200730_apip_relnotes/), then apply this upgrade package to update your API Portal to the September release.
 * The ready-made API Portal Docker image 7.7.20200730 is strictly for development environments only, and it is not recommended for use in production environments.

     It is not recommended to use the image in production environments because the image is built with CentOS as a base OS, and our Axway security scans have detected multiple security concerns with this OS.
 We continue to monitor the latest versions of this base OS to determine if these issues have been resolved, but until we can ship a hardened image that passes our security concerns, we cannot advise customers to use this image in a production environment.
 A Docker image for production use is already planned in the [API Portal 2020 roadmap](https://community.axway.com/s/api-portal).